openstack-infra/system-config/doc/source/gerrit.rst

 The global gerrit permissions set out the high level goals (and manage-projects can then override this on a per project basis as needed).
-To setup the global permissions first create the groups covered above under Groups.
+To setup the global permissions, first create the groups covered above under Groups.

 You need to grant yourself enough access to replace the ACLs over ssh (we use